resink-ai/resinkit-sdk-python/designs/sql_generator_agent_design.md

 Implementation requirements:

 - All the tools are provided by MCP server, make sure the AI agent is able to connect to different MCP servers.
-- Use llamam-index framework, more specifically `Workflows`
+- Use pydantic-ai framework, example code can be found in pydantic_ai_sql_example.py
-- The implementation should be extensible to other customized workflows as well.
-- The work flow starts by taking user's query, then builds the complete query uisng string template, and then make plans and then execute plans.
-- Place the implementation inside resinkit/ai/agents folder
+- Place the implementation inside resinkit/ai/agents/sql_gen_agent.py